-Maggie L. Walker (1864-1934) Richmond -The first woman to charter a bank in the United States, with the founding of the St. Luke Penny Savings Bank in Richmond.
+Maggie L. Walker (1864-1934) Richmond – The first African-American woman to charter a bank in the United States, with the founding of the St. Luke Penny Savings Bank in Richmond.

-Sarah Garland Boyd Jones (1866-1905) Richmond -One of the first women to pass the Virginia Medical Examining Board’s examination.
+Sarah Garland Boyd Jones (1866-1905) Richmond – The first African-American woman to pass the Virginia Medical Examining Board’s examination.
 She helped found a medical association for African-American doctors, opening a hospital and nursing school in 1903 which ultimately became Richmond Community Hospital.

 Laura Lu Copenhaver (1868-1940) Smyth County/Marion – Expanded southwestern Virginia’s agricultural economy, as director of information for the Virginia Farm Bureau Federation, by emphasizing cooperative marketing of farm products to improve the standard of living for farm families.
 She established Rosemont Industries.